saveourtool/diktat/info/guide/diktat-coding-convention.md

 }
 ```

-From the callee code, these methods look like access to this property: `A().isEmpty = true` for setter and `A().isEmpty` for getter.
+From the callee code, these methods look like access to this property: `A().isEmpty = true` for a setter and `A().isEmpty` for a getter.

 However, when `get` and `set` are overridden, it  isn't very clear for a developer who uses this particular class.
-The developer expects to get the property value but receives some unknown value and some extra side-effect hidden by the custom getter/setter.
+The developer expects to get the property value but receives some unknown value and some extra side effect hidden by the custom getter/setter.
 Use extra functions instead to avoid confusion.